Abeoseh/sink/README.md

 |
 ```

-All initial processing (fastq download and qiime taxonomic assignment) was done locally.
-Afterwards, files are processed on the cluster
+All initial fastq downloading was done locally.
+Afterwards, files were processed on the cluster.
 **download_sra.sh**
 ```
 `download_sra.sh` takes a SRR_Acc_List.txt and downloads all the fastq files for the given accessions.
 It automatically